 The Role of Estimating the Risks in the Costing of Structural Reforms

 Structural reforms are an important part of the countries’ Economic Reform Programmes (ERPs).
-The main objective of this workshop is to learn how to identify and analyze the risks that can endanger the successful implementation of structural reforms, by significantly underestimating their cost.
-The learning initiative will provide also insights into sound planning of public expenditures, effective risk analysis and integration of risk in the design of medium-term fiscal frameworks.
+The main objective of this workshop was to learn how to identify and analyze the risks that can endanger the successful implementation of structural reforms, by significantly underestimating their cost.
+The learning initiative provided also insights into sound planning of public expenditures, effective risk analysis and integration of risk in the design of medium-term fiscal frameworks.

 All EU candidate countries and potential candidates prepare on an annual basis their ERP, in which they provide the macroeconomic and fiscal policy framework, as well as structural reform plans.
 The latter are defined as measures that support economic growth while promoting social fairness.
 Their aims may be versatile, such as: increasing productivity, employment and investment, as well as encouraging innovation, but still considering social aspects, such as inclusion and equality.

 The implementation of structural reforms is not a simple task.
 In the process of executing reforms, significant risks may materialize.
-Identifying and managing these risks which may lead to delayed implementation and additional costs of reforms; will be the main topic that will be discussed during this learning initiative.
+Identifying and managing these risks which may lead to delayed implementation and additional costs of reforms; was the main topic that was discussed during this learning initiative.

-In that sense, this workshop will provide a better understanding of the variety of ad hoc risks that may jeopardize or make costlier the execution of structural reforms i.e. their sources, cause and types.
-Moreover, we will provide insights into the tools that are used as measures to quantify the potentials treats, analyze their potential impact and design mitigating approaches at the design stage and during costing of reform measures.
-We will tackle issues such as planning of public expenditure, performing risk analysis and mitigation measures and integrating these risks into the design of medium-term fiscal frameworks.
+In that sense, this workshop provided a better understanding of the variety of ad hoc risks that may jeopardize or make costlier the execution of structural reforms i.e. their sources, cause and types.
+Moreover, we provided insights into the tools that are used as measures to quantify the potentials treats, analyze their potential impact and design mitigating approaches at the design stage and during costing of reform measures.
+We tackled issues such as planning of public expenditure, performing risk analysis and mitigation measures and integrating these risks into the design of medium-term fiscal frameworks.

-Upon completion of this workshop, participants will be able to better:
+Upon completion of this workshop, participants were able to better:

 - understand the complexity of prioritizing and implementing structural reforms